EmilianC/Gemcutter/README.md

 	- Due to a known bug in Visual Studio, source files are missing from the template project.
 	- Feel free to manually copy the project from ```\Jewel3D\Tools\TemplateProject\``` until this is fixed.
 	- Includes and link dependencies are still set up correctly.

 Code samples are available and maintained [here](https://github.com/EmilianC/Jewel3D-Samples).

 # Upcoming Features
 Jewel3D is always being updated and improved.
 See the [Trello board](https://trello.com/b/Oc2GFT2A/jewel3d) to follow development.

 Future highlight features include:
-* Custom GUI support
+* GUI support
 * A fully featured world/UI editor
 * Bullet physics integration
-* Custom memory management
+* Configurable memory management
-* C++ reflection driven features
+* C++ reflection driven features:
-	* Animations
+	* Animation of arbitrary values
 	* Serialization and deserialization
-	* Networking
+	* Replication over networks
-	* Seamless editor integration of user components
+	* Seamless editor integration of user data-types

 # Dependencies
 All Dependencies used under their respective licenses.
 Copyright is held by their respective owners.